stepskeita/stepskeita/README.md

-# Hi there, I'm STEPS Keita 👋
+# Hi there, I'm STEPS KEITA 👋

 # 💫 About Me:
-I'm a Javascript Developer based in The Gambia.
-I develop web and mobile apps using JavaScript and various frameworks.
-Passionate about learning and building innovative solutions.
+Frontend dev with a love for the MERN stack and building sleek, functional web solutions.
+Code is my canvas; GitHub is my gallery.

 ## 🌐 Socials: